Book Tory as a speaker.

 Tory is available to speak on using compelling stories and digital communications tools to drive more audiences and partners to your organization.
 Topics also include trends in philanthropy and emerging workplace practices.

-Tory Martin joined the Johnson Center as director of communications and engagement in October 2017.
+Tory Martin joined the Johnson Center in October 2017 and currently serves as director of communications and strategic partnerships.
 In this role, she is responsible for steering the Johnson Center’s messaging and brand expression and oversees efforts to connect our work and mission with a growing community of philanthropists and nonprofit professionals.
 Key responsibilities include overseeing the Johnson Center’s signature 11 Trends in Philanthropy annual report, stewarding relationships with partners, and managing the Johnson Center’s recent website redesign.

 Previously, Tory served as grants manager for National Public Radio (NPR) in Washington, D.C.
 Before that, she spent several years with the Smithsonian Institution’s National Museum of American History, where she served as project manager for the bi-coastal What it Means to Be American program and the first-ever History Film Forum.

 Tory currently serves as a tri-chair for the Emerging Practitioners in Philanthropy (EPIP) Michigan Steering Committee, and as membership committee co-chair on the board of the Progressive Women’s Alliance.
 She holds a Master of Arts in liberal studies (concentration: American Studies) from Georgetown University, and a Bachelor of Arts in American Studies and history from the University of Virginia.